urbandrone/futils/examples/ex05-cdinventory.md

 module.exports = { render, signal };
 ```

 Never mind: Even if you don't understand exactly how it works, you will see how a nice and simple architecture which scales well arises from this.
+It is especially suited if you want to build your UI with composable components.

 ## The App component
 We're ready now to create a component!
 A component is some object, which provides a `view` and a `controller` function which must satisfy these signatures: